 When you buy or sell something through OTC market and via a private transaction, you are generally not assured of getting, what you had ideally bargained for.
 The other party may also not be able to deliver the desired stock, bond or any other security within the stipulated time frame.
 You may get a different share or bond from what you had asked for; and, this risk is broadly referred to as a counter-party risk.

-On the other hand, commodities in a regulated exchange market are governed by the Securities Exchange Board of India or SEBI.
+On the other hand, commodities trading in a regulated exchange market are governed by the Securities Exchange Board of India or SEBI.
 Hence, the question of a counter-party risk barely arises.
 Investors purchase securities governed by an exchange board with a higher level of confidence and are ready to pay more for such stocks.
 It is therefore imperative that businesses are better off selling securities via a defined exchange center rather than through a private transaction.
 You can take a short-term online course based on ‘How are currencies traded in a Forex Market’ to get a better insight into it.

 An exchange market is more of an open market.
 Here the prices of currencies, start date, expiration date and parties involved are clearly transparent or rather highly visible.
 On the other hand, in an OTC market, all terms and conditions involved with a transaction are held within counter parties only.
 There are multiple brokers involved, with regard to stocks or shares.
 You can refer blogs on ‘How are currencies traded in a Forex Market, to get a better idea on how the regulated markets operate.